Glendora, California: Geography

-The city lies in the eastern end of the San Gabriel Valley between the San Gabriel Mountains range to the north and, for most of the city, with the South Hills to the south.
+The city lies in the eastern end of the San Gabriel Valley between the San Gabriel Mountains range to the north and the South Hills to the south of most of the city.

 According to the United States Census Bureau, the city has a total area of 19.6 sqmi, of which 19.4 sqmi is land and 0.2 sqmi, or 0.84%, is water.